shopware/docs/guides/plugins/plugins/storefront/add-custom-sorting-product-listing.md

 You can subscribe to the `ProductListingCriteriaEvent` to add a `ProductSortingEntity` as available sorting on the fly.
 If you don't know how to do this, head over to our [Listening to events](../plugin-fundamentals/listening-to-events.md) guide.

 {% hint style="info" %}
 While possible, it is not recommended adding an individual sorting at runtime.
-If you just wish for your individual sorting to be not editable by users in the administration, create a migration and set the parameter `locked` to be `true`.
+If you just wish for your individual sorting to be not editable by users in the Administration, create a migration and set the parameter `locked` to be `true`.
 {% endhint %}

 Here's an example how your subscriber could look like: